BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 software with Quantum backup.

 Until now, Veeam Backup and Replication users could only create tape backups by connecting a dedicated external server to host the Veeam software.
-The new Quantum backup appliance removed that layer of complexity by installing a blade server into its Scalar i3 tape library.
+The Quantum backup appliance removed that layer of complexity by installing a blade server into its Scalar i3 tape library.
 The server is preconfigured to be Veeam-ready, with Windows Server 2016 -- Veeam's server OS of choice -- preinstalled.

-By installing a server to a tape device, Quantum has created the industry's first ever tape appliance with built-in compute power.
+By installing a server to a tape device, Quantum has created the industry's ever tape appliance with built-in compute power.

-"In some ways, this is a new category of product," said Eric Bassier, senior director of product management and marketing at Quantum, based in Colorado Springs, Colo.
+"In some ways, this is a category of product," said Eric Bassier, senior director of product management and marketing at Quantum, based in Colorado Springs, Colo.
 "In Veeam environments, every other tape vendor's tape requires a dedicated external server that runs the Veeam tape server software ...
 We took that server, we built it into the tape library so that we eliminate that physical server, and we make it that much simpler and faster to create tape for offline protection."

 Customers can buy a device with one IBM SAS LTO-8 tape drive for $17,000 or a two-drive version for $23,000.

 Tape storage has been around for a long time and "still remains one of the lowest-cost, long-term ways to store your data," said Ken Ringdahl, vice president of global alliance architecture at Veeam, based in Baar, Switzerland.
-But Bassier stressed the new Quantum backup appliance's true role in the modern backup and recovery system is it protects against ransomware.
+But Bassier stressed the Quantum backup appliance's true role in the modern backup and recovery system is it protects against ransomware.

 "It's offline.
 Data stored on tape is not connected to the network in any way.
 Because it's offline, it is the best and most effective protection against ransomware," Bassier said.